Manzanita Night Writers &

 See you 1st and 3rd Monday nights from 6:30 to 9:30 pm, by invitation to the Zoom session.
 Contact email@example.com if you are interested.
 We may do breakout sessions if groups are large.

 Service area: Generally, a 70-mile radius of San Andreas, Calaveras County.
 But some of our members live out of the area.
 Some have moved out of state and stayed in the group.
+We are open to all California members with a stake or connection to our press, region, or geographical similarity.

 Don’t forget to contact us by email or phone and let us know if you cannot make it to a meeting, especially if you are scheduled to share work to read firstname.lastname@example.org Give a couple of days notice, please, and notify us early if you were up to read and cannot make it, as we won’t always check email the time prior to meeting.